 The Multi-Sensory Instruction approach teaches the student HOW to learn by teaching traditional subject matter in a non-traditional manner.
 It does not cure learning difficulties…it "goes around" it.

-Special Needs Services was established in 1981 to provide care for individuals who experience developmental disabilities and offers a support system for their families.
-Trained providers care for consumers in the consumers' home or out in the community.
+Family Disability Services was established in 1981 to provide services for people, both children and adults, with developmental disabilities and offer a support system for their families.
+Trained providers work with people in their homes or out in the community.

 Challenge Alaska strives to improve the lives of people with disabilities and the whole community through adaptive sports, therapeutic recreation and education.